 Scheduling software that brings in more business.

-Organization is key to your salon’s success and your salon scheduling is at the heart of being organized.
-So, as a salon owner, you must think about the different types of situations that create salon scheduling conflicts, such as:
+Organization is key to your salon’s success and your salon software is at the heart of being organized.
+So, as a salon owner, you must think about the different types of situations that create salon scheduling conflicts, like:

 - Scheduling an appointment for a wrong date or time